 Both can be breached and both are enforceable in a court of law.

 Do you know what a breach of contract is?
 In our examples above, imagine you pay Starbucks for that cup of coffee and then they decide not to give you the coffee?
-That is breach of contract.
+That is a breach of contract.
 Often times there are significant penalties for breaching contracts and other times parties look the other way to avoid the legal hassle.

-Breach of contracts are pretty self-explanatory in bilateral contracts.
+Breach of contracts is pretty self-explanatory in bilateral contracts.
 For an example of a breached bilateral contract, just imagine this – Let’s say you own a company and hire a bunch of employees.
 Most of them are great except for one pesky one.
 This one employee you catch sleeping on the job, which is explicitly forbidden on his contract!
 This would be an example of a bilateral contract being breached.

 For a great example of a breached unilateral contract, let’s use our example from way earlier.
 Let’s say you post online offering a $250 reward to the person who returns your cat, Coco.
 Let’s say someone finds Coco, but you only are willing to give the finder $100.
 This is a breach of contract because you made a promise of a $250 reward.